chronosphereio/calyptia-fluent-linter-action/README.md

 the first step is to actually create the workflow in your repository.
 There are many way we can achieve this, but we have opted for the plug-n-play approach:

-0. Go to the repository you wish to add the fluent-linter-action workflow
+0. Go to the repository you wish to add the fluent-linter-action workflow.
-1. Under the tab "Actions" look for a button called _New workflow_
+1. Under the tab _Actions_ look for a button called _New workflow_.
-2. Under choose workflow, you will find a box, please type "fluent-linter"
+2. Under _Choose workflow_, you will find a text box, please type "fluent-linter".
-3. You will find Fluent-linter-action by Calyptia, look for a button called "configure"
+3. You will find Fluent-linter-action by Calyptia, look for a button called "Configure".
-4. Make sure to change `CONFIG_LOCATION_GLOB` to a [glob](<https://en.wikipedia.org/wiki/Glob_(programming)>) that points your fluent-d and fluent-bit configuration within the repository
+4. Make sure to change `CONFIG_LOCATION_GLOB` to a [glob](<https://en.wikipedia.org/wiki/Glob_(programming)>) that points to your fluent-d and/or fluent-bit configuration within the repository.

 If everything goes well, you will have an editor that will let you change anything on the workflow before committing.
 Keep in mind that the version could be changed to a specific version instead of `main` (current version `v0.0.10`).